The Faculty of Useless Knowledge: Synopsis

 At the same time, some workers bring a discovery to the museum – a handful of gold plaques, part of a treasure they found.
 Upon learning that this is indeed archaeological gold, the workers disappear.
 The treasure is lost for the museum, and the NKVD (the KGB's predecessor) is signaled about the events.
 Zybin, meanwhile, goes to the steppe in search of the treasure.
 And here the arrest takes place, the one he has been expecting for a long time.
 He is accused of anti-Soviet propaganda, theft of valuables, and attempt to flee abroad.
-The case is conducted by department head Neumann, an experienced investigator and a clever man, and Kriputin, rude and a specialist in knocking out the testimony.
+The case is conducted by department head Neumann, an experienced investigator and a clever man, and Kriputin, a rude specialist in knocking out the testimony.
 There is no proof of Zybin's guilt; the security officers expect to receive a confession from Zybin himself.
-He is taught by his cell mate, an old Buddhist, that as it is impossible anyway to get out, it is more reasonable to confess to everything that is required – then the investigation will be easier, and the camp term will not be so long.
-But Zybin is a tough guy.
-For him, a confession to an imperfect crime is tantamount to agreeing with the general lawlessness and falsity of the universe.
+He is taught by his cell mate, an old [Buddhism|Buddhist], that as it is impossible anyway to get out, it is more reasonable to confess to everything that is required – then the investigation will be easier, and the camp term will not be so long.
+For Zybin, however, a confession to an imperfect crime is tantamount to agreeing with the general lawlessness and falsity of the universe.
 When Kriputin, poured with professional anger, starts shouting at Zybin, hoping to break him, Zybin finds in himself the necessary rush of rage and strength he needs.
 He loses his fear.

 Zybin's arrest is part of Neumann's grand plan.
 He has decided to prepare a large Moscow style show trial with an accusation of mass sabotage in the field of culture.
 The "conveyor method" is applied to Zybin: he is interrogated day and night by continuously changing investigators.
 But the detainee holds firm.